 What to Pack for Europe in Winter

 Packing light in winter travel may seem oxymoronic – because winter wear is heavy – but it’s possible.
-Winter travel is surprisingly lovely since everyone is in a good mood, the scenery is gorgeous, and there are festive lights and decorations everywhere.
+Winter travel is surprisingly lovely since everyone is in a good mood, the scenery is gorgeous, and festive lights and decorations are everywhere.

 First, make a packing list of everything you think you’ll need for your trip.
 Once you have that list, go through and remove anything that isn’t essential – remember, you can always buy things if you need them!

 Then, start layering.
 Pack items that you can wear in multiple combinations, like a cardigan that goes over a dress or a pair of pants that can be worn with a variety of tops.